 The tamper terminal (J2) provides a closed, dry contact that switches open on tamper activation.
-Relay 2 C and NC terminals can be used to monitor the EBG activation status.
+Relay 2 C and NO terminals can be used to monitor the EBG activation status.
 There are two options for monitoring both alarms.
+Note: If relay 2 (R2) is to be used for activation monitoring ensure J9 is set to ALARM (default).